Digital Humanities@Manchester’s first workshops of the New Year will take place on 22-24 January 2018.

 We are offering a series of four interlinked workshops which have been designed to introduce humanities researchers to various approaches to working with digital texts.

-The three sessions will offer practical introductions to a variety of digital tools and techniques, led by experts in the field, including Pip Willcox (Centre for Digital Scholarship, Bodleian Libraries, Oxford) and Jez Cope, Research Data Manager, University of Sheffield Library.
-Each session is free-standing, although they are all designed to be complementary.
+The four sessions will offer practical introductions to a variety of digital tools and techniques, led by experts in the field, including Gerard Capes (Software Carpentry Trainer, Research IT, University of Manchester; Pip Willcox (Head of the Centre for Digital Scholarship, Bodleian Libraries, Oxford University); Iain Emsley (Oxford eResearch Centre and Sussex Humanities Lab), and Dr Lauren Fonteyn (Linguistics and English Language, University of Manchester).